Bringing Rye Back to Kentucky

 The Initiative to Bring Rye Back to Kentucky launched in 2017, uniting partners across the supply chain, from growers to distillers, to reestablish rye as a viable and valued crop.
 Founding collaborators included Walnut Grove Farms, Kentucky Small Grain Growers Association, University of Kentucky, Woodford Reserve, Dendrifund, and Brooks Grain.

 Today, the effort has expanded to include farms such as Affinity Farms, Circle G Farms, and Walnut Lawn Farms, all contributing to improved field practices and market development.
-Ongoing distillation and flavor evaluations by Woodford Reserve continue to explore rye’s unique characteristics, while additional partners have contributed valuable production and quality data over time.
+Ongoing distillation and flavor evaluations by Woodford Reserve continue to explore rye’s unique characteristics, while additional partners have contributed valuable field production and harvest quality data over time.

 Research & Innovation

 Since 2023, the initiative has expanded its focus to include the development of an open-source rye varietal, designed to support both agronomic performance and market opportunity for farmers.
-This decade of collaborative research will culminate in comprehensive rye management guide from the University of Kentucky, expected in 2028, capturing insights on seed varietals, soil benefit, flavor, and best growing practices.
+This decade of collaborative research will culminate in a comprehensive rye management guide from the University of Kentucky, expected in 2028, capturing insights on seed varietals, soil benefit, flavor, and best growing practices.

 Building the Market